Home Resources Blog

 Basic budget spreadsheets are relatively easy to use.
 However, manual data entry, data validation and maintaining spreadsheet templates quickly complicates processes and leads to human error, version control issues and worksheet errors.

 The best budgeting and forecasting tools are designed with non-techies in mind.
-So, more complex financial planning and in-depth analysis will be as easy to use as a spreadsheet, just faster and custom-built.
+So, more complex financial planning and in-depth analysis is much easier to manage efficiently and accurately.
+It's as simple as using a spreadsheet, just faster and custom-built.

-Minimal cost and training, but maintenance and manual data entry are time-consuming and continuously drain valuable resources needed to resolve issues.
+Minimal cost and training, however maintenance and manual data entry are time-consuming and continuously drain valuable resources needed to resolve issues.

-Initial investment to set up, then delivers long-term ROI in terms of efficiency, greater accuracy and scalability.
+Requires an initial investment for set up, then delivers long-term ROI in terms of efficiency, greater accuracy and scalability.

 Automation